Head of School

 Leland Anderson

 Leland Anderson is the principal of the Salt Lake City Campus of American Heritage School.
 He and his family recently returned from Shenzhen, China, where Leland was the Head of School at Shenzhen RDF International School, which tripled its enrollment and added many academic and extracurricular programs under his leadership.
 Prior to his employment in China, Leland worked for American Heritage School in American Fork, Utah, as a high school principal, assistant principal, and a co-director of AHS Worldwide.
-Leland graduated from Harvard University with a Master of School Leadership.
-He taught English at Oak Canyon Junior High School in Utah.
+Leland graduated from Harvard University with a master’s degree in school leadership.
+He taught English at Oak Canyon Junior High School in Lindon, Utah.
 He also holds a Bachelor of English Teaching and a minor in Management from Brigham Young University.
-Leland and his wife, Gina, are the parents of six children, all of whom have attended AHS (two now in college and four still attending).
+Leland and his wife, Gina, are the parents of six children, all of whom have attended AHS (three now in college and three still attending).
 Mr. Anderson says, “Salt Lake Valley was my boyhood home.
-I am thrilled to help establish a Salt Lake City Campus of American Heritage School.”
+I am thrilled to help establish an American Heritage School in Salt Lake City.”

 Admissions Director